Charles E W Bean, Diaries, AWM38 3DRL 606/63/1 - October - November 1916 - Part 3

 68 26

-of the 12th Divn; & any 5th ^ Aust Divn
+of the 12th Divn; & our 5th ^Aust Divn

-to taking this over.
+is taking this over.

 The N.Z.
-Arty is money out but
+Arty is moving out but

 has had to leave either all or some

-of it's guns behind, & our 1st Aust.
+of its guns behind, & our 1st Aust.

-Divn is taken them over.
+Divn is taking them over.
 The

 2nd Aust.
-Divn. art, is being
+Divn.
+Arty is being

 put in split up amongst / others